Lorti/manu.ninja/_posts/2016-09-27-advanced-methods-for-previewing-video-on-the-web.md

        -vcodec libx264 -preset medium -crf 31  \
        -an -y preview.mp4
 ~~~

+* `-vf`{:.bash} sets the filtergraph, which in this case consists of three operations, separated by commas.
+    * `trim='start=4\:31:duration=4'`{:.bash} trims the video starting at 00:04:31 and ending at 00:04:35.
+The colon has to be escaped because colons separate parameters in the [filtergraph syntax](https://ffmpeg.org/ffmpeg-all.html#Filtergraph-syntax-1).
+    * `scale=320:-1`{:.bash} scales the video proportionally to a width of 320 pixels.
+    * `setpts=PTS-STARTPTS`{:.bash} changes the presentation timestamp of all frames, so that the trimmed video starts at 00:04:31 of the original.
+* `-t 4`{:.bash} tells FFmpeg to stop writing to the output after its duration reaches the specified value.
+* `-sws_flags gauss`{:.bash} sets the [scaling algorithm](https://ffmpeg.org/ffmpeg-all.html#Scaler-Options).
+* `-vcodec libx264 -preset medium -crf 31`{:.bash} tells FFmpeg to use the x264 encoder with medium [encoding speed](https://trac.ffmpeg.org/wiki/Encode/H.264#a2.Chooseapreset) and a [constant quality](https://trac.ffmpeg.org/wiki/Encode/H.264#a1.ChooseaCRFvalue) of 31.
+This is relatively low, resulting in a tiny file of 51.1 KB.
+* `-an`{:.bash} disables audio and `-y`{:.bash} overwrites the output file without asking.

 <video width="320" height="180" autoplay controls preload="auto" loop>
     <source src="/files/big_buck_bunny_720p_h264_preview.mp4" type="video/mp4">